-Based upon a review of current and future championships competition venues, discussions with safety and security experts and its own expertise and knowledge, the NCAA has established a Safety and Security Advisory Group (SSAG) to develop a compilation of Best Practices for NCAA Championships, which can be found in the "Championship Resources" section of ncaa.org.
+Based on a review of current and future championships competition venues, discussions with safety and security experts, and their own expertise and knowledge, the NCAA has established a Safety and Security Advisory Group to develop a compilation of Best Practices for NCAA Championships, which can be found here.
 We urge each competition venue to take these Best Practices into account when developing its safety and security program.

-As part of your bid, please submit a safety and security plan for your venue, which would be inclusive of the NCAA Championships Safety and Security Team contact information form, located in Appendix A of the Best Practices document.
-This information should be uploaded to the "Bid Document Upload" tab of the Championships Forms system as part of your bid to be considered for championship site selection.
-If an institution wishes to submit this information via email, please send it to Kevin Alcox at the NCAA (kalcox@ncaa.org).
+As part of your bid, please submit a safety and security plan for your venue.
+Your safety and security plan documents should be uploaded in the Documents tab of the facility profile, under in the Safety and Security Plan section.

+If an institution wishes to submit this information via email, please send it to Kevin Alcox (kalcox@ncaa.org) or Kelly Whitaker (kwhitaker@ncaa.org).